r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 </div>

 ### Snapshots
 The template features a **snapshot** (preset) functionality, which allows you to save and recall up to four sets of values for each sequencer track: note, gate, velocity and controls (gate rate, shuffle, gate time, mode and steps).
-MIDI channel remains the same with each set of snapshots.
+MIDI channel does not change when changing snapshots.
 Each time you select a snapshot, it automatically changes the values in the template and in turn updates the values in the Reaktor rack.
-But be aware it is not bidirectional, it only works in one direction: from the template to Reaktor.
+It is not bidirectional, it only works in one direction: from the template to Reaktor.
 So if you change a value in the Reaktor rack, it will not be updated back to the template.
-It is not necessary  to change values in the Reaktor rack, do all the changes in the template.
+It is not necessary  to change the values in the Reaktor rack, do it in the template.
 If you need to start from zero, just press CLEAR with LINK enabled to clear all the values at once in the 3 sequencer tracks.
 Repeat it for each snapshot.

 <br>